esper-io/console_docs/docs/reports/download-customreport.md

-Users can download the custom reports in the Excel, or CSV format.
+You can download the custom reports in the Excel, or CSV format.

 To download the report click the **Download** button on the top right corner of the 'Custom Reports' screen and choose a format.